 Liquidity

-Mutual fund liquidity means how easily investors can buy or sell their shares in the fund without causing big price changes.
-Open-ended mutual funds let people cash out their investments on any working day.
-To make this work, the fund keeps some money in cash or easy-to-sell assets like government bonds or big company stocks.
-Managers try to keep enough cash available for withdrawals while also investing in assets that might earn more money but take more time to sell.
+Mutual fund liquidity refers to how easily investors can buy or sell their fund shares without causing significant shifts in price.
+Open-ended mutual funds are especially flexible, allowing investors to redeem their investments on any business day.
+To ensure this smooth process, the fund maintains a portion of its assets in cash or highly liquid assets such as government bonds or shares of large, stable companies.
+Fund managers carefully balance the need to keep enough cash on hand for withdrawals while also investing in potentially higher-yielding assets that may take longer to sell, aiming to meet investor needs without compromising the fund’s overall performance.

 Afforddability & Tax-Efficiency